List of 8 Best Hiking Emergency Beacon and Buying Guide

 ACR GlobalFix Pro 406 2844 Personal Locator Beacon

-This ACR personal locator beacon comes in handy when you are hiking around marine areas.
-It serves as some form of security even in the most treacherous sea environment.
+This ACR personal locator beacon is handy when hiking around marine areas.
+It serves as some security even in the most treacherous sea environment.
 Once you are in an emergency, this beacon turns on automatically once it comes in contact with water.
-It might however require manual deployment.
+It might, however, require manual deployment.

-This beacon sends a 406 MHz signal and a 121.5 MHz homing signal once you activate it.
-The GPS feature helps the search and rescue team precisely know your current location.
-The beacon usually broadcast for 48 hours on one charge.
-The strobe helps to attract the attention of the rescuer so they can locate you faster.
+Once you activate it, this beacon sends 406 MHz and 121.5 MHz homing signals.
+The GPS feature helps the search and rescue team precisely know your location.
+The beacon is usually broadcast for 48 hours on one charge.
+The strobe helps attract the rescuer’s attention so they can locate you faster.

 This is a highly rated emergency beacon because of its construction and design features.
 It also comes with a self-test feature that helps you ascertain if the beacon is still functioning properly.
-Many people who have used this ACR beacon how found it to be a lifesaver.
+Many people who have used this ACR beacon found it a lifesaver.

-This ACR beacon requires a subscription however, it saves you the burden of recurring subscription fees.
-The battery will need to be replaced fives years after the beacon has been placed into service.
+This ACR beacon requires a subscription.
+However, it saves you the burden of recurring subscription fees.
+The battery must be replaced five years after the beacon has been placed into service.

 Highlighted Features: